Skip to main content

 00:17:05:17 – 00:17:40:27

-So look at the people of contemporary purpose for thousands of years.
-I like the definition by William Damon, Stanford, psychologist was its purpose is an enduring commitment to do something that is meaningful to the self and consequential for the world and the most important word in there and meaningful to the self and consequential for the world.
-Most of us, most of us want to do something that is meaningful beyond whatever that might be.
+So, look, people have contemplated purpose for thousands of years.
+I like the definition by William Damon, Stanford, psychologist which is ‘purpose is an enduring commitment to do something that is meaningful to the self, and consequential for the world beyond us’, and the most important word in there is ‘and’, meaningful to the self AND consequential for the world.
+Most of us, most of us want to do something that is meaningful beyond us, whatever that might be.

 00:17:41:00 – 00:18:02:29

-And the question is, how do I connect?
+And the question is, how do I connect the two?
 How do I find things to do that I find meaningful?
-But I also can find that I consequential.
-Not some people compartmentalize.
-I do work and then I go and do things outside of work and those are disconnected, you know?
-And I think what people look now, I think people just have a lot of stuff, valuable people.
+But I also can find that is consequential.
+Now some people compartmentalize, I do work, and then I go and do things outside of work and those are disconnected, you know?
+And I think what people look for now, I think people – just to build on Michelle’s earlier point – people are looking for more coherence in their lives.

 00:18:03:02 – 00:18:34:00